zulip/zulip/docs/production/troubleshooting.md

 The section [troubleshooting services](#troubleshooting-services) on this page includes details about how to fix common issues with Zulip services.

-If you run into additional problems, [please report them](https://github.com/zulip/zulip/issues) so that we can update this page!
-The Zulip installation scripts logs its full output to `/var/log/zulip/install.log`, so please include the context for any tracebacks from that log.

 ## Using supervisorctl